Our global work

 We also cooperate with Australian Government bodies both at home and overseas.
 Working together, we can fight crime at its source.

-We have people on the ground in over 30 countries.
+We have people on the ground in almost 40 countries.
 Our international posts cover these regions:

 Each regional post has responsibility for several countries.